 Caucasian carpets are highly influenced by rural designs.
-These carpets are made of materials from specific tribal provinces, usually displaying bold geometric patterns with primary colours.
-These carpets are specific to regions like Daghestan, Shirvan, Gendje, Kazakh and Quba.
+These carpets are made of materials from specific tribal provinces, usually displaying bold geometric patterns with primary colors.
+These carpets are specific to regions like Daghestan, Shirvan, Gendje, Kazakh, and Quba.

 Kazakh carpet weaving

 Kazakh has a long connection with carpet weaving, people believe it has been going on since bronze age.
 In the 20th century, each Azeri family living there wove 4 to 5 carpets on average per year, and according to local tradition, brides had to weave carpets as dowry.

 These carpets were widely sold at the markets of Ganja, Barda, Baku and other cities.